ionutbalosin/ecommerce-app/README.md

 # eCommerce Application

-The repository is a support project for [Ionut Balosin](https://www.ionutbalosin.com/training)'s training course.
+The repository is a support project for [Ionut Balosin](https://www.ionutbalosin.com/training)'s training.

 Please visit the author's [website](https://www.ionutbalosin.com) for more details.